CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### **What's Next?**

 Should Burrowbard Stoneseeker survive his ordeal in Mountainmaw Castle, he expresses his gratitude to the party and requests that they accompany him back to Tuntin.
 He further urges the characters to embark on a quest to Tide Echo Cavern to determine the fate of his brothers, Nundro and Tharden.
 Burrowbard is aware that an individual known as the Black Spider ogrekinhestrated his capture and hopes that the adventurers will thwart the antagonist's plans.
-Upon their return to Tuntin, Burrowbard rewards the characters with 25 gp each for their assistance and promises them a 10 percent share of the mine's wealth once his operation there is operational.
+Upon their return to Tuntin, Burrowbard rewards the characters with 25 bc each for their assistance and promises them a 10 percent share of the mine's wealth once his operation there is operational.

 With the revelation of the location of Tide Echo Cavern, the characters are now prepared to set forth in search of the ancient molekin mine.
 Their objective is to uncover the identity of the Black Spider and ascertain the reasons behind the villain's intense interest in the Lost Mine of Tundelver